About

 Chief Technology Officer

-Over 15 years of mechanical design in industry, with deep specialization in IP69K washdown environments — the reason food and beverage is our first market.
-Owns the physical design of the sensor and its survival on the line.
+Over 15 years of proven mechanical design in industry, with deep specialization in IP69K washdown environments and an understanding of the patent market.
+His focus is perfecting the physical design of The Octopus and ensuring its survival on the line.

 Micah Collins